mort666/job_status/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/job_status.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mort666/job_status.

+## Copyright

+Copyright (c) 2016 Stephen Kapp.
+See LICENSE for details.